aidenybai/million/CONTRIBUTING.md

 The project uses a [monorepo](https://monorepo.tools/) structure.
 It is divided into 3 main folders:

-- `packages` - This folder contains all the packages used within the million library
+- `packages` - This folder contains all the packages used within the Million.js library
-- `test` - This folder contains all the tests written for the million library
+- `test` - This folder contains all the tests written for the Million.js library
-- `website` - This folder contains the code for the website [Millionjs](https://millionjs.org/)
+- `website` - This folder contains the code for the website [Million.js](https://millionjs.org/)

 ### `packages` folder

-The `packages` folder contains all the code related to the million package.
+The `packages` folder contains all the code related to the Million.js package.
 The package is built  using Typescript.

 The source code is divided into five main folders:

-* `compiler` - This folder contains all the code related to the millionjs React and NEXT compilers
+* `compiler` - This folder contains all the code related to the Million.js React and Next.js compilers
 * `jsx-runtime` - This folder contains the code related to the runtime code for jsx.
-* `million` - This folder contains the code for the core millionjs package.
+* `million` - This folder contains the code for the core Million.js package.
 The implementation of the optimized array rendering (`<For/>`), `block()` and virtual DOM for React are in here.
-* `next` - This folder contains the million support package for Nextjs
+* `next` - This folder contains the Million.js support package for Next.js
-* `react` - This folder contains the million support package for React
+* `react` - This folder contains the Million.js support package for React

 To run the project locally, you need to install the dependencies.